All songs were recorded in Binaural

 before a near complete take.
 Delicate and delightful,

-nearly A-Capella, it is surprising this hasn't
+nearly a-capella, it is surprising this hasn't

 been released previously.
 Already close to perfect